 How to Spot a Terrible Coven

 The Gardnerian priestess Thorn Mooney describes things to watch out for when seeking a coven.
-This is good advice.
+She offers good advice.

 Druid groups in the Pacific Northwest